Andromeda-2-5Mill-lyrs/RethinkingJS/README.md

 # RethinkingJS
-My musings re: Hacker Noon Articles
+My musings re: The Hacker Noon Articles.
+Original Author: Joel Thoms.

+My investigation and musings into the concepts of Functional Programming using JavaScript.